KDE/kde-builder/doc/cmdline/supported-cmdline-params.md

 (cmdline-nice)=
 [`--nice`](cmdline-nice) (or `--niceness`) \<value\>
-This value adjusts the computer CPU priority requested by kde-builder, and should be in the range of 0-20.
-0 is highest priority (because it is the least "nice"), 20 is the lowest priority.
+Changes the CPU priority given to `kde-builder` (and all subprocesses used by `kde-builder`, e.g. `make`).
+Value should be an integer number between 0 and 19.
+0 is highest priority (because it is the least "nice"), 19 is the lowest priority.
 This option defaults to 10.

-Changes the CPU priority given to `kde-builder` (and all processes used by `kde-builder` e.g. `make`(1)).
-Value should be an integer number between -20 and 19.
-Positive values are "nicer" to the rest of the system (i.e. lower priority).

-Note that the possible priorities available on your system may be different from listed here, see `nice`(2) for more information.

 (cmdline-use-idle-io-priority)=
 [`--use-idle-io-priority`](cmdline-use-idle-io-priority), `--no-use-idle-io-priority`